Jeymz/certificate-manager/readme.md

    CAPASS=SecretPassphrase node scripts/setup-intermediate.js intermediate-name
    ```

    This intermediate certificate will be placed under `files/intermediates/` and used by default for server certificates if `defaultIntermediate` is set in the configuration.
+When `requireIntermediate` is `true`, the application refuses to issue leaf certificates with the root key.
 When a server certificate is issued it is saved alongside a `.chain.crt` file containing both the server and intermediate certificates and the HTTP response includes this chain in a `chain` property.
 Present this chain so clients can validate the path using only the trusted root certificate.

 ## Roadmap / Features